IDMNYU/audiolab/docs/serge.md

 12. Control knob for the Fall time on the right-hand slope - a higher value is a faster fall
 13. CV input to control the Fall time on the left-hand slope (scaled by *15*) (DC INPUT)
 14. CV input to control either the Rise or Fall time on the right-hand slope (scaled by *16*) (DC INPUT)
-15. Scaling knob for *13*.
+15. Scaling knob for *13*
-16. Scaling knob for *16*.
+16. Scaling knob for *16*
-17. Switch to set whether *14* x *16* controls the Rise or the Fall on the right-hand slope.
+17. Switch to set whether *14* x *16* controls the Rise or the Fall on the right-hand slope

 *Notes:*
 - A very common use of the Dual Slopes is as a **master clock**.
 The pulse outputs (*3* and *4*) can be used to drive the Sequencer / Programmer, the TKB, the "sample" on an SSG, or the trigger inputs on slope generators and filters.